Pastoral Support for Pupils

-The school uses a home school diary system for day to contact with teachers and the school and to share information.
+The school uses a home school diary system and the online Class DOJO system for day to contact with teachers and the school and to share information.
 This is because the majority of pupils do not come in to school with their parents as they do in a mainstream school.

 We ask that if you need to speak to the teacher or key worker other than by using the home school diary, you call school before 8.50 am or after 2.45 pm when they are not responsible for pupils in school to prevent disruption to teaching and learning.
 If you need to phone outside these times we ask that you leave a message for the teacher who will then phone you back as soon as they are able to.